-In 1997, the Ship Harbor Interpretive Preserve was established adjacent to the Washington State Ferry Terminal.
+In 1997, the Ship Harbor Interpretive Preserve was established adjacent to the Washington State ferry terminal.
 The preserve includes 25 acres (10 ha) of freshwater wetlands, 5 acres (2 ha) of upland habitat, and 2,000 feet (610 m) of sandy beach and subtidal eelgrass beds.
-There is a defined trail system that is protective of particularly sensitive areas and also provides environmental education about the role and significance of the beach and wetlands.
+The preserve contains the old foundations and docks of the Fidalgo cannery and the historical railroad grade.
+The marsh is primarily fed by rainwater and has no other major source of surface fluvial input.
+The barrier beach extends the entire width of the marsh with no tidal channels, separating the marsh from the ocean.
+The railroad grade along the northwest edge of the marsh likely separated the marsh from any tidal influence causing a potential shift in the dominant vegetation.
+Wooden pilings were placed throughout the marsh to support cannery structures and today, the pilings are about 1 to 2 feet (0.5 m) high.
+There is a well-defined trail system that protects sensitive vegetation and also provides environmental education about the role and significance of the beach and wetlands.
 Read more here and here.
-Explore more of the Anacortes Ferry Terminal here:
+Explore more of the Anacortes Ferry Terminal and Guemes Channel here: